1107-adishjain/Codemap-Hackxios/kiro/02_solution-brainstorming.md

 - Reduce onboarding from weeks to days
 - Support confident decision-making through complete context

-**Judge Takeaway:** This isn't just faster code browsing—it's a fundamental shift from reactive to proactive development.
+This isn't just faster code browsing—it's a fundamental shift from reactive to proactive development.

 ## 2. Target Users & Their Needs